CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/DevGuide.CM-WellSecurityFeatures.md

 CM-Well protects write-access to production environments by requiring an authentication token for write operations.
 (Write operations to non-production environments and read operations from any environment currently do not require a token, but this is subject to change.)

 > **Notes:**
-> * CM-Well environments are only accessible to internal TR applications, not to the general public.
 > * CM-Well currently does not support internal encryption of its data.
 If necessary, you can encrypt field values in your application, before uploading them to CM-Well.
-> * If you prefer not to use the shared CM-Well environments, you can build your own private CM-Well environment and implement security policies as you wish.
-If you're interested in this option, please contact the CM-Well support team.

 The following sections describe how to obtain and use the CM-Well authentication token.